rohitsheth/PFF_Submission/README.md

 	Go to 'Add' option and click on 'Robot Model'
 	Zoom in to view the robot (size kept small so as to work on question 6)

+To view the robot in gazebo,
+	ros_launch pff_rohit diff_drive_gazebo.launch

 Diff_drive_robot.png shows how the robot will look inside rviz

 ![alt tag] (https://github.com/rohitsheth/PFF_Submission/blob/master/Diff_drive_robot.png)